interglobalvision/text-adventure/story.md

 ##[2] Front space - Southeast

 You are in the corner of the southeast corner of the gallery.
 You see on the wall a PAINTING by Siebren Versteeg.
+In the corner, a VIDEO by John Baldessari.
 To the right of that is the DOOR to Salomeh's office.
 To the WEST you see another office.
 To the NORTH you see more of the gallery, and the exit.

 `> PAINTING`

 *go to [2a]*

+`> VIDEO`

+*go to [2b]*

 `> DOOR`